Ambeeru-Vignesh/Knowledge-Retrieval/Readme.md

-# Project 1: Knowledge Retrieval (part - 2)
+# Project 1: Knowledge Retrieval (part - 2 Implement search algorithm)

 ## Introduction

-This project is a **Functional Object-Oriented Network (FOON)** based recipe planner.
-It allows users to input goal objects, such as dishes they want to create, and searches for a sequence of actions to achieve that goal using predefined kitchen items, utensils, and a list of ingredients.
-The program generates an output that outlines the task sequence required to reach the desired goal, saved in a `.txt` file.
+This part of project includes implementing Iterative Deepening Search (IDS) and A Search algorithms to retrieve a task tree based on the user's goal, and the ability to handle multiple ways to prepare an object efficiently using heuristics and cost functions.

 ## Features